009-KumarJi/NoviConnect/server/readme.md

 - `lib/`: This directory contains helper functions that are used across the application.
   - [`chat.helper.js`](./lib/chat.helper.js): Contains helper functions for chat-related operations such as getting members of a chat excluding the current user, etc.

+- `seeders/`: This directory contains scripts for seeding the database with initial testing data.
+  - [`user.seeder.js`](./seeders/user.seeder.js): Seeds the database with creating new dummy users.
+  - [`chat.seeder.js`](./seeders/chat.seeder.js): Seeds the database with creating new dummy chats and messages.

 - **`.env`**: Contains environment variables such as the database connection string, JWT secret key, etc.